 The second symbol refers to the vibration of the Sun.
 In fact the wave above looks like the Uraeus and reminds us that the wavelength of a sphere is equal to its circumference.

-The final symbol of the human arm refers to the ratio of the hand to the forearm (A:B above).
-This symbol appeared everywhere in ancient Egypt and was expressed as 1:√2.
-Implicitly it also conveys the side/diagonal ratio of a square:
+The final symbol of the human arm refers to the ratio of the hand to the forearm which was expressed as 1:√2.
+Implicitly it also conveys the side ratios of nested squares:

 A harmonic ratio refers to a circle and square that are expressed in terms of each other.
-When a circle’s circumference equals a square’s perimeter then the spiritual meets the material.
+When a circle’s circumference equals a square’s perimeter then the feminine and the masculine are balanced—they have the same wavelength.
 This is an ancient expression of life and goes back beyond written record.
 Specifically, it underpins a sacred science that is only now blossoming on Earth again.

 From the relationship above comes the lotus pattern below.
 It shows a series of nested squares that are drawn from the midpoint of their parents.
 This is the same as dividing each side by √2.
 While we have only drawn a short sequence below, in reality this pattern creates 45°spirals that regress far beyond our visual acuity.
 (Whenever we see the ratio of √2 then we know we are dealing with consciousness.)

 Now imagine that the circle above is the Sun with a circumference equal to the perimeter of the outer square (a wavelength of nearly 4.4 million kilometres).
 The square’s sides therefore approach 1.1 million kilometres.
 Nesting this shape 42 times within itself we arrive at a side length of 0.5237 kilometres.
 This unit was called The Lotus (its hieroglyphic is below) and it provided the basis for the ancient Egyptian measuring system: